Altaroc

 • Ensure alignment of interests between GPs and LPs.

-Why is Carried Interest used in Private Equity?
+Why Carried Interest used in private equity?

 • Alignment of interests: GPs only receive a share of profits if investors first obtain a sufficient return on their capital.